aragon/protocol-dashboard/docs/CONFIGURATION.md

 ### `REACT_APP_IPFS_GATEWAY`

-Url of the [IPFS](https://ipfs.io) Gateway to load dispute metadata from.
+Url of the [IPFS](https://ipfs.io) Gateway to load questions metadata from.
 If you intend to connect to a local IPFS daemon's Gateway, by default you should set this to `http://localhost:8080/ipfs`.

 ### `REACT_APP_SUBGRAPH_NAME`

 Name of the subgraph instance to connect to and query data from.
-This is useful when we have different Aragon Court deployments on the same network.
+This is useful when we have different Celeste deployments on the same network.

 ## Ethereum Providers